-Values will exclusively be reported in EUR (counter) value and should be rounded to the nearest EUR million.
+Values will exclusively be reported in EUR (counter) value.
 For foreign currencies, this means that conversion is required, which will be done at the reference rates published by the ECB on the date for which the template is reported (31 December 2017).
 In case this is a TARGET closing date, the exchange rate shall refer to the one published at the closest date before the reporting date.
 In cases where this is not practicable, you may report using the exchange rate used in your internal systems; please mention this in the "comments" cell at the end of each economic function.